6 core SEO goals for 2025 & how to achieve them

 4. Generate more conversions

-There are many different ways to increase conversions, including creating content that converts and optimizing your site for conversions.
 At Entail, our strategy revolves around increasing revenue per visitor.
 That's the most important conversion metric when it comes to SEO lead generation.

 5. Keep up with the search landscape

-Still, many businesses struggle to "read the map" or interpret this new landscape.
-Just because content is now easier and less expensive to produce doesn’t mean you should create a lot of cheap content.
-In fact, the opposite is true—there’s a hyperinflation of content, so the focus should be on creating better content.
+Some businesses think that because content is now easier and less expensive to produce, they should create a lot of cheap AI-generated content.
+But the opposite is true.
+There’s a hyperinflation of content, so the focus should be on creating better content.

 6. Focus on the right KPIs